Global stability of traveling waves for $(1+1)$-dimensional systems of quasilinear wave equations

 \subsection{Main Features}

 It is also instructive to compare our setting with that of \cite{Wong22}, which also studied the global stability of traveling waves for quasilinear wave equations.
-First, since \cite{Wong22} dealt with scalar equations, they were able effectively semilinearize, and hence simplify, the problem by changing to characteristic coordinates.
+First, since \cite{Wong22} dealt with scalar equations, they were able to effectively semilinearize, and hence simplify, the problem by changing to characteristic coordinates.
 This cannot be done in the proof Theorem \ref{thn88786hhh9900}, as different components of our system can have very different characteristic directions.

-We also mention that the nonlinear terms in \eqref{quasiwave} are weaker than those studied in \cite{Wong22}, and one can expect worse behavior from these terms.
+We also mention that the nonlinear terms in \eqref{quasiwave} are weaker than those studied in \cite{Wong22}.
+Specifically speaking, even in the small data setting, the system studied in \cite{Wong22} is cubic and satisfies double null conditions, while the system \eqref{quasiwave} is quadratic and satisfies weaker algebraic properties.
+Therefore, when considering some perturbation of traveling waves, one can expect worse behavior from these quadratic terms.
 One consequence is that solutions to \eqref{vsystem99999} can exhibit a linear effect, in which the perturbation $u$ is exponentially amplified as it propagates transversely through the traveling wave $f ( \xi )$.
 However, since this amplification is localized in $\xi$, due to the decay of $f ( \xi )$ from \eqref{fgty788899}, this phenomenon cannot lead to blowup as long as the initial perturbation is sufficiently small.

 This same mechanism also applies to the nonlinear analysis.
 While there are nonlinear terms that are far from satisfying a null condition, these dangerous terms must again be localized in $\xi$ and hence cannot lead to blowup.
 (This is also the idea behind the generalization described in Remark \ref{general}.
 Although one allows for additional nonlinearities that seem potentially dangerous, these terms are always localized in $\xi$.)